kvs-coder/HealthKitReporter/README.md

 ## About

 A wrapper above HealthKit Apple's framework for data manipulations.
-The library supports reading values from HealthKit repository and translating them to <i>Codable</i> models allowing to encode the result as a simple JSON payload.
+The library supports manipulating with values from HealthKit repository and translating them to <i>Codable</i> models allowing to encode the result as a simple JSON payload.
 In addition you can write your own HealthKit objects using <i>Codable</i> wrappers which will be translated to <i>HKObjectType</i> objects inside HealthKit repository.

 ## Start